 Our hundreds of Bolivian traditions would be difficult to summarize on a single page.
-Bolivian culture has been shaped and influenced by over 30 native ethnic groups
+Bolivian culture has been influenced by over 30 native ethnic groups

 and numerous immigrant (foreign) cultures and each has contributed its own beliefs and lifestyles to the potpourri of Bolivian customs and traditions.
 This is precisely what makes Bolivia one of the most colorful nations in South America.

 A common misconception is that Bolivia culture and customs are very homogeneous.
 Most people picture Bolivia as an Andean country because the government has historically projected only the Aymara and Quechua cultures in massive tourism marketing efforts.
 Though these two Andean ethnic groups are very large and they are very intent upon preserving their traditions, the true culture of Bolivia includes many others.

 The same occurs with what is most commonly known about Bolivian history.
 When the Spanish arrived they focused all their development efforts on the Western Bolivian highlands as their only interest in the region was extracting silver from mines in Potosí and Oruro for shipment to Spain.
 Meanwhile, the North (Pando) and the vast Eastern and Southern portions of the country (Beni, Santa Cruz and Tarija) remained virtually abandoned.
 Efforts to promote the tourism and the Bolivian traditions and cultures of this region began just a few years ago with the creation of several important national parks.

 Because of this, most of what is known about Bolivia culture and customs reflects the Andean region’s traditions and lifestyle.
 In fact, Bolivia has many interesting other cultures, each with its own belief systems, legends and stories, clothing and dress styles, dance and music types, art and handcrafts, holidays and festivals.
 To get the whole picture about Bolivian traditions and customs see the sections below: